yusuf-wadi/autoApply/README.md

 - if the buttons are on simplify.com, clicking the "apply" button will automatically<br>
 apply to the redirected link

+### more robust querying/flexibility plus beginning implementation of LLM
+- just clicks all the links it finds on google for your query then waits for the simplify popup (planning to in-house simplify function in the future)
+- plans to implement LLM to create custom cover letter using your resume, the job descripton, and company name all as reference
 ---

 ![sped](misc/sped.jpg?raw=true "I am speed")